Eiken (manga)

-The manga series ran for eighteen volumes, and additionally included a series guidebook.
-A number of radio drama episodes and a two episode OVA (the latter roughly based on a volume 3 storyline) have also been produced.

-The first twelve manga volumes have been released in North America.
-The first three volumes were rated 16+, while subsequent volumes were rated 18+.
+Eiken (エイケン) is a Japanese manga series written and illustrated by Seiji Matsuyama.
+It was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from April 2001 to August 2004, with its chapters collected in 18 tankōbon volumes.
+The story depicts the life of schoolboy Densuke Mifune after he is forced into the mysterious Eiken Club.
+It was adapted into a two-episode original video animation (OVA) produced by J.C.Staff.
+Both the manga and the OVA were licensed for English release in North America by Media Blasters.

 Plot

 Densuke has just enrolled at the exclusive Zashono Academy.
 He is very eager to participate in extracurricular activities, but never expected to join the mysterious Eiken Club.
 Strangely enough, every other member is a busty co-ed, and many of the club's activities involve bikinis.
 But Densuke is not interested in anyone except for the shy and beautiful Chiharu Shinonome.